SamZebrado/WritingTemplates/README.md

 # Dairy Templates
 Language: Chinese.
 For daily journals, etc.
-Compatible to be opened by Obsidian.
+Compatible to be opened using Obsidian.

 # {{date}}